 Developing a marine spatial plan on Washington’s Pacific Coast

-Washington State is currently developing a marine spatial plan (MSP) for its Pacific Coast.
-The process includes compiling data, evaluating the marine ecosystem, and engaging stakeholders, and is guided by state law RCW 43.372.
+Washington State released a marine spatial plan (MSP) for its Pacific Coast in 2017.
+The process included compiling data, evaluating the marine ecosystem, and engaging stakeholders, and was guided by state law RCW 43.372.
 The law outlines key elements any marine management plan in the state must follow and requires such plans to address projected impacts of climate change, including sea level rise, on coastal and marine systems.
-The State Ocean Caucus is an existing interagency team conducting the MSP in Washington.
-It is led by the Washington State Department of Ecology and includes the Washington State Department of Natural Resources, Washington Sea Grant, Washington Department of Fish and Wildlife, and State Parks and Recreation Commission.
-Some key objectives of the planning process are to:
+An interagency State Ocean Caucus led the creation of the MSP.
+The Caucus was led by the Washington State Department of Ecology and included the Washington State Department of Natural Resources, Washington Sea Grant, Washington Department of Fish and Wildlife, and State Parks and Recreation Commission.
+Some key objectives of the planning process were to:

 - Protect and preserve natural resource-based coastal activities;